 Functions of the Pancreas

-The endocrine component of the pancreas consists of islet cells that create and release important hormones directly into the bloodstream.
+The endocrine component of the pancreas consists of islet cells (islets of Langerhans) that create and release important hormones directly into the bloodstream.
 Two of the main pancreatic hormones are insulin, which acts to lower blood sugar, and glucagon, which acts to raise blood sugar.
 Maintaining proper blood sugar levels is crucial to the functioning of key organs including the brain, liver, and kidneys.